LongPotato/Gotato/README.md

 ##How does Gotato work?

-Gotato ends the depedence on various applications to manage sale data.
+Gotato ends the depedence on various applications to manage sales data.

-This is a program that I wrote to a specific group of people, a rereseller team.
+This is a program that I wrote for a specific group of people, a rereseller team.

 This reseller team used to use Excel for handling files, Skype for communicating and Facebook Messenger for placing orders.
-Now with Gotato, they can do all of that in one place, from managing sales data, receiving orders to chatting right within their web browser.
+Now with Gotato, they can do all of that in one place, from managing sales data, receiving orders to having a chat right within their web browser.

 ##Highlighted Features: